mtremsal/fly-machines-proxy-demo/README.md

 We need to track which region the `/live/websocket` calls are meant to reach.
 There are two ways to achieve this: we can either store the target region in the session and inject it into the socket's [params](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#socket/3-path-params),or we can add each region as a subdomain instead of in the path (e.g. `ewr.fly-replay-header-demo.fly.dev/gameserver`).

-**TODO** Implement the subdomain routing, which is a common pattern for SaaS products
+**TODO** Implement the subdomain routing (a common pattern for SaaS products)

-## Findings and Sharp Edges
+## Findings and sharp edges

-**TODO** Summarize learnings, both the benefits of the approach, and the sharp edges to keep in mind when architecting for it.
+What have we learned so far?
+First of all, there's tremendous value in running actual VMs at the edge:

-* Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
+1. Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
-* Working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
+2. Working with full VMs provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
+3. Compared to a traditional public cloud provider, we didn't have to punch holes through firewalls and security groups to get isolated regions to talk to each other.
-* ~~We were able to test our code locally and iterate quickly, without having to push it to several serverless APIs each time.~~ update: except for the networking part, which is unique de Fly
+4. We were able to develop and test our app locally, with quick iterations, without having to push it to several serverless APIs each time.
-* ~~Relying on the Fly-Replay Header removed the need to run our own proxy or a service mesh, though to be fair, that's also not needed with serverless offerings.~~
+5. Relying on the Fly-Replay Header could remove the need to run our own proxy or service mesh for global routing.

-* Compared to a traditional public cloud provider, we didn't have to punch holes through firewalls and security groups to get isolated regions to talk to each other.
+That being said, we also cut ourselves on some sharp edges:

+While point 4 above is valuable for iterating quickly on the app, it doesn't apply to the networking layer, which is unique to Fly.io.
+Here, redeploying changes is part of the development loop.
+Thankfully, deploys are really fast because:

+* We usually change a single layer of the container and the others are cached.
+* Builds are remote, executed on a beefy machine.
+* Micro-VMs boot extremely quickly.

+Regarding point 5, we couldn't quite get the Fly Replay Header to work with Phoenix alone.
+We'll need to take a couple precautions next time:

+* Pick a framework that lets us customize websocket handshake calls, or hand roll raw websockets.
+* Pass the relevant routing logic dynamically in the websocket mounting URL.

-While we didn't run into them, let's keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.
+While we didn't run into them because we kept the demo to managed Fly Apps, let's also keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.

-## What's Next?
+## What's next?

-### Higher Throughput
+### Higher throughput

 The demo currently showcases a simple chat for the real-time collaboration use case.
-In particular, the chat use case is stateless: while there's a shared Channel for all connected users, each LiveView is in charge of displaying new messages that it receives.
-A quick improvement would be to have a stateful server that caches the last 100 messages received from the Channel so that new users can catch up on the conversation.
+In particular, the chat use case is stateless: while there's a shared PubSub topic for all connected users, each LiveView is in charge of displaying new messages that it receives, and only starts receiving messages after joining.
+A quick improvement would be to have a stateful server that caches the last n messages received so that new users can catch up on the conversation.
 A more involved upgrade would be to switch to a real-time graphics editor or a multiplayer mini-game that would synchronize hundreds of updates per second for each user.

-### Network Isolation
+### Network isolation

 While Machines are private by default, the demo still operates lobbies and gameservers on the same default network shared by the entire Fly organization.
 This is very convenient, but for a production scenario we'd likely isolate gameservers in their own private network.
 The guide to [build a Function-as-a-Service platform](https://fly.io/docs/app-guides/functions-with-machines/) touches on this point.

-### VM Orchestration
+### VM orchestration

 The demo doesn't currently demonstrate how Machines scale to zero and boot fast.
-In fact, everything that we're currently doing could be achieved with a regular Fly app, without manually provisioning low-level Machines.
-A simple improvement would be to shut down empty gameservers (without any active websocket connection) after a few seconds.
-The lobby would list available regions (1 machine per region) rather than instance ids.
-It would start a gameserver before the first user joins it and cache its instance id locally.
-Note that the lobby remains stateless: if we attempt to start an already running gameserver, we can just ignore the error, cache its instance id, and move on.
+In fact, we're not using Machines, just regular Apps.
+Switching to Machines would let us shut down empty gameservers (without any active websocket connection) after a few seconds.
+The lobby would start a gameserver before the first user joins it.
+Note that the lobby remains stateless: if we attempt to start an already running gameserver, we can just ignore the error and move on.
+We could take it even further and build per-instance routing within a region to allow dynamically scaling up when some instances are at capacity.

 ## References